George Chesterton: Later career

 Chesterton wrote a book on coaching for young people with Alan Duff, entitled Your Book of Cricket.

 He also co-wrote Oxford and Cambridge Cricketers with Cambridge blue and England Test player Hubert Doggart.
 In 1991, he founded The Chesterton Cup, an annual cricket competition between schools in the English Midlands.
 Schools which regularly participate include RGS Worcester (record five times winner), Cheltenham College, Malvern College and Monmouth School.
 In 2011, he was appointed president of the Cricketer Cup.

-Outside cricket, Chesterton worked at Malvern College, the school he had attended as a boy, until 1982, becoming deputy head.
+Outside cricket, Chesterton worked at Malvern College, the school he had attended as a boy, until 1982, becoming deputy headteacher.
 In 1990 was published Malvern College: 125 Years, a book which he wrote.
 In 2006, the Malvernian Society held a dinner in his honour at the college to celebrate his 70-year association with Malvern.
 He wrote a book, called Also Flew, about his war-time service in the RAF during the Second World War; and Andrew Murtagh has written a biography about him called A Remarkable Man.
 He died aged 90 on 3 November 2012.